Homesick (Dua Lipa song): Music and lyrics

 Musically, "Homesick" is a piano ballad that runs for three minutes and fifty seconds.
-Constructed in verse-chorus form, the song is composed in 4/4 time and the key of G major, with a slow ballad tempo of 66 beats per minute and a chord progression of Em–C–G–Dsus–D. Lipa and Martin's vocals span from the low note of G3 to the high note of D5.
+Constructed in verse-chorus form, the song is composed in 4/4 time (save for a 5/4 interluding passage after the first chorus) and the key of F♯ major, with a slow ballad tempo of 66 beats per minute and a chord progression of D♯m–B–F♯–C♯sus–C♯.
+Lipa and Martin's vocals span from the low note of F♯3 to the high note of C♯5.
 Its studio production is stripped away, leaving only the singers' vocals and a twinkling piano.
 Lipa was inspired by how much she travels and how she misses being in London.
 The song's opening line, "Here, where the sky's falling, I'm covered in blue," was inspired by how Lipa enjoys when it rains in Los Angeles because it feels like London.
 Lyrically, the song is about the sacrifice one makes, spending time away from loved ones to pursue their dream.
 It features religious imagery in the lyrics; she references guardian angels and alludes to Jesus walking on water from the Gospel of Matthew.
 Lipa described the song as the "most beautiful" song on her album.